KulkarniSharath/M1_BookingSystem_APP/README.md

 # M1_BookingSystem_APP
-This is a rail booking system used for reservations of seats and check the available trains between two stations.
+Online Ticket Booking System is the ticket booking system which has all types of ticket booking in one website.
+Unless like in the previous stage people as to walk into travel agency company to buy the tickets and also to check the timings.
+This problem is overcome introducing a user friendly Online Ticket Booking System.